Top 5 Back-Of-Heel Blister Patches & Fixes

-Blisters at the back of the heel are the most common type of heel blister.
-In this article, you'll learn how and why these are the 5 most effective prevention strategies:
+Blisters at the back of the heel are the most common type of heel blister, by far.
+While there are two other types of heel blister (blisters under the heel and heel edge blisters) in this article, we’ll concentrate on back-of-heel blisters exclusively.
+You’ll learn how and why these are the 5 most effective prevention strategies, from lacing and taping to padding and patches.

 Fun fact: Suffering recurring blisters at the back of my heels was why my blister prevention quest all started.